artitj/ACM-LSTK/README.md

 Rick Avila.

 This new ACM-LSTK version has been improved to include a much higher performance CT small lung nodule volume measurement algorithm.
-Notably, the small nodule segmentation algorithm now achieves sub-voxel nodule segmentation boundaries, which is particularly important for the precise measurement of small objects (e.g. lung nodules 6 mm in longest diameter).
+Notably, the small nodule segmentation algorithm now achieves precise sub-voxel nodule segmentation boundaries, which is particularly important for the precise measurement of small objects (e.g. lung nodules 6 mm in longest diameter).

 This repository contains everything needed to build ACM-LSTK from scratch.
 The build.sh script contains all of the commands needed to configure an Ubuntu Linux machine and build the LungNoduleSegmenter algorithm.
-If you have not already have installed the necessary ITK, VTK and other libraries (to the required library version numbers), you should uncomment the appropriate commands at the end of the build.sh script and run the script.
+If you have not already installed the necessary ITK, VTK and other libraries (to the required library version numbers), you should uncomment the appropriate commands at the end of the build.sh script and run the script.